What is asbestos?

 However, small quantities of cement bonded asbestos arising as a result of your own household maintenance and repairs can be taken to the tip at Bristol Avenue.

-Each household is permitted to 3 free bags in a 12 month period and any asbestos taken to the tip must be contained in the bags provided by the council.
+Each household is permitted to 3 free bags and any asbestos taken to the tip must be contained in the bags provided by the council.
 If you wish to dispose of your asbestos in this manner you must follow the advice from the step by step guide below:

 - Contact the tip for advice on how much asbestos they will accept and how you should wrap it.
 You will need to visit before you dispose of your asbestos as they will provide you with bags for wrapping it correctly